RI-SE/ATOS/docs/Usage/How-to/configuration.md

 After starting ATOS the first time, you will find the test directory in `~/.astazero/ATOS`.
 This directory will contain all test settings and will contain the following directories:

 - **Catalogs**
-    - Explanation here:
+    - Explanation here: Catalog directory containing various OpenSCENARIO-files with settings and parameters used by esmini.
-    - Supported file types:
+    - Supported file types: `.xosc`
 - **certs**
-    - Explanation here:
+    - Explanation here: Directory containing the certificates used by e.g. the web-gui.
-    - Supported file types:
+    - Supported file types: `.pem`
 - **conf**
-    - Explanation here:
-    - Supported file types:
-- **geofence**
-    - Explanation here:
+    - Explanation here:  Directory containing the configuration files used to configure ATOS, i.e. the ROS parameters located in the file params.yaml.
-    - Supported file types:
+    - Supported file types: `.yaml`
 - **journal**
-    - Explanation here:
+    - Explanation here: Directory containing the journal files, i.e. recorded configuration/state/position of each object for the duration of a test.
-    - Supported file types:
+    - Supported file types: `.jnl`
 - **objects**
     - Explanation here: Directory containing all objects that should be used in a test.
     - Supported file types: `.opro`